brsr/antitile/docs/conway.rst

 The simplest operators (aside from the identity) are :math:`\Box_{1,1} = j` and :math:`\Delta_{1,1} = n = kd`.
-One useful relation is that if a GC operator is bad, it can be decomposed as so:
+One useful relation is that if a GC operator is of type 0, it can be decomposed as so:
 :math:`\Delta_{a,b} = n \Delta_{(2a+b)/3, (b-a)/3}`, and
 :math:`\Box_{a,b} = j\Box_{(a+b)/2,(b-a)/2}`.
 (These formula may result in
 negative values, which should be interpreted as per the section of these docs